HAPI Student: Visiting the FDA – Peanut Allergy Advisory Committee Meeting | Sept. 2019

-The M.S. in Health and the Public Interest (HAPI) Program, part of the Georgetown University Graduate School, is a unique interdisciplinary evidence-based training program that prepares students to help solve global healthcare problems.
+The M.S. in Health and the Public Interest (HAPI) Program, part of the Georgetown University Graduate School, is a unique, interdisciplinary, evidence-based training program that prepares students to help solve global healthcare problems.
 Students will examine health policy through a lens that takes into account societal, psychological, and cultural factors and how they intersect with corporate and institutional influences.

 Students will learn how the often conflicting perspectives of different interest groups (i.e., government, business, and science) affect healthcare both nationally and globally.
-Our aim is to create a future generation of professionals in government, research, and medicine who have a multidisciplinary perspective on illness and disease, and who are equipped with tools to facilitate effective advocacy for improving public health.
+Our aim is to create a generation of professionals in government, research, and medicine who have a multidisciplinary perspective on illness and disease, and who are equipped with tools to facilitate effective advocacy for improving public health.

 This program will provide students with the following theoretical and methodological skills:

 - Understanding and critiquing complex research relevant to public health